jaericho/jaericho.github.io/_posts/2021-11-30-Astrid-and-Raphaelle-2019.md

 First and foremost, [Sara Mortensen](https://www.imdb.com/name/nm2826995/)  steals the show with her performance of [Astrid](https://www.imdb.com/title/tt11950864/).
 She's [Sheldon](https://www.imdb.com/title/tt0898266/) without the obnoxious assholery.
 Many review sites describe her condition as Asperger's, but it seems too severe to be Asperger's. *(But what do I know.)* I don't know if Astrid portrayal of her autism is accurate, but it seems like it could be, and she does a great acting job of it anyway.

 The best moments of the show are the touching moments between Astrid and her cop friend/partner [Raphaelle](https://www.imdb.com/name/nm1463127/).
-Raphaelle is trying to learn how to interact with Astrid, while Astrid is trying her best to grow out of her disability.
-There are some bittersweet scenes and some are real tearjerkers.
-And every episode shows a bit of growth for each of the characters.
+Raphaelle is trying to learn how to interact with Astrid, while Astrid is trying her best to grow past her disability.
+There are some bittersweet scenes and some are real tearjerkers, and every episode shows a bit of growth for each of the characters.

 The mysteries on the other hand aren't that great.
 The plots are rather simplistic, and Raphaelle's schtick of *going outside the chain of command and doing what needs to be done* doesn't seem to fit with the tone of the show.
 But both actors do a good job.
 To be honest, the personal drama is much more interesting than the police procedural/mystery aspect.